Last parent of a child killed in 1963 church bombing dies

 Maxine McNair’s husband, Chris McNair, died in 2019 at the age of 93.
 He was one of the first Black members of the Alabama legislature since Reconstruction, and a Jefferson County commissioner.

-In 2013, Maxine McNair attended the Oval Office ceremony in which President Barack Obama awarded the four girls the Congressional Gold Medal, one of the country’s highest civilian honors.
+In 2013, Maxine McNair attended an Oval Office ceremony in which President Barack Obama awarded the four girls the Congressional Gold Medal, one of the country’s highest civilian honors.

 Funeral arrangements for a celebration of Maxine McNair’s life are pending.